 Compensation for the reduced zone count comes in the form of a new power management system that can shift power from dark areas (making them darker), and pump it into bright areas (making them brighter).
 So hopefully even though the QE65Q800T can hit very high 2000-nit peaks with HDR sources, it’ll still be able to combine this brightness with deep black tones that remain reasonably free of the sort of ‘blooming’ clouds FALD panels can exhibit.

 Smart features are provided by Samsung’s own Tizen-based Eden system.
 This is excellent in terms of both its presentation and the amount of apps and, especially, video streaming services it covers.
-All the big hitters are there, including the relatively recent Disney+ and Apple TV apps – and all support 4K and HDR where available.
+All the big hitters are there, including the Disney+ and Apple TV apps – and all support 4K and HDR where available.

 Samsung still doesn’t carry the Freeview Play app for bringing UK terrestrial broadcaster catch up services into one easy to navigate place.
 But it does cover all the key UK apps individually.